Le-Sourcier/CountryDataHub/README.md

 ## Features

 - 🌍 Access information on countries worldwide.
-- 📊 Comprehensive data, including country codes, names, dialing numbers, and ISO codes.
+- 📊 Comprehensive data, including country codes, names, dialing numbers, and ISO codes and more.
 - 🚀 Fast and easy integration for developers.

 ## Usage